zohaibshahzadkhan/SocialVibe-React-App/README.md

 - **React Testing Library**
   - **Description**: Simple and complete React DOM testing utilities that encourage good testing practices.
   - **Justification**: Used for testing React components by focusing on user interactions, ensuring that the components behave as expected from the user's perspective, promoting effective and reliable testing practices.

+  ### Linter, Prettier, and Formatter

+- **ESLint**
+  - **Description**: ESLint is a static code analysis tool for identifying problematic patterns found in JavaScript and JSX code.
+It ensures code quality and adherence to coding standards.
+  - **Commands**:
+    - `npm run lint`: Runs ESLint to check for code issues.
+    - `npm run lint:fix`: Automatically fixes ESLint issues where possible.
+  - **Configuration**:
+    - Uses `eslint-config-airbnb` as the base configuration.
+    - Additional plugins include `eslint-plugin-import`, `eslint-plugin-jsx-a11y`, `eslint-plugin-react`, and `eslint-plugin-react-hooks`.

+- **Prettier**
+  - **Description**: Prettier is a code formatter that enforces a consistent style by parsing code and reprinting it with its own rules, taking care of formatting concerns such as indentation, semicolons, and quotes.
+  - **Command**: `npm run format`
+  - **Configuration**:
+    - Prettier is configured to format JavaScript and JSX files located in the `src` directory.

 ### Tools & Programs
 - **Chrome DevTools**: Built-in debugging tools for various browser debugging tasks.